 When I worked as a personal trainer, I’d have to say at least 99% of my clients came in because they were facing horrible health problems.
-Blown out knees due to weight, heart attacks, high blood pressure, high cholesterol, pre-diabetes, couldn’t get pregnant due to their weight… Most preventable.
+Blown out knees due to weight, heart attacks, high blood pressure, high cholesterol, pre-diabetes, couldn’t get pregnant due to their weight… Most which are preventable.

 Why do we wait to do this?

-In our 20s, we go through college packing on the pounds and as soon as we graduate, we get a job that keeps us busy and then pack the weekends with friends/family instead of finding time to go to the gym.
+In our 20s, we go through college packing on the pounds and as soon as we graduate, we get a job that keeps us busy (and seated) and then pack the weekends with friends/family instead of finding time to go to the gym.
 Who cares?
 We’re young and life is about having fun, right?
 YOLO.

 Studies show time and time again that what you do in your 20s sets up the rest of your life.
 Your money, your career, your relationships, your children, your health… the blueprint is laid in this defining decade.

 Which, I understand, isn’t easy.
 There is a lot of psychology behind starting a new habit, but if you don’t make the choice now, you will be one of those 40-year-old parents who sit on the sidelines of the playground watching your children play because you are far too out of shape to play with them.

 I’d estimate about 99% of fitness blogs out there focus on one thing: Getting in shape so you can have “the bikini body”/”the six-pack” type of idea.
 It doesn’t focus on your actual health.
 Do you have a good resting heart rate?
 Could you run to save your life if you had to?
 Can you pick your children up without risking throwing out your back?